Contributing to Punchplatform¶

 First off, thanks for taking the time to contribute!

-The following is a set of guidelines for contributing to the punch and its packages, which are hosted in the thales digital gitlab.
+The following is a set of guidelines for contributing to Punchplatform and its packages, which are hosted in the Punch Organization on Thales Digital.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 I just have a question¶